sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 ```
 *This setting [must be set to "release"](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/updatecheck/client.go?L803-806) in order for the telemetry goroutine to run.*

+> Note: This setting has been deprecated in Sourcegraph 5.3 and is no longer active.

 ### Check if the goroutine is running